United Talent Agency: Recent history

 In March 2017, UTA acquired an equity stake in the investment banking firm AGM Partners to give the agency and its clients guidance on investments in the media and entertainment sector.
 UTA acquired Greater Talent Network (GTN), which focuses on public speaking engagements, in September 2017.
-Don Epstein, GTN's founder and CEO who represented clients like Louis Freeh, Michael Lewis, Alex Rodriguez, Mark Ruffalo, and Lesley Stahl, was named a partner at UTA.
+Don Epstein, GTN's founder and CEO was named a partner at UTA.
 GTN continued to operate from its offices in Florida and New York City.

 The New York Observer named UTA one of "Hollywood's 7 Most Powerful Talent Agencies" in November 2017.
 In December, the agency also hosted Anita Hill at its offices during the early days of the Me Too movement, and provided support to the industry's Commission on Sexual Harassment and Advancing Equality in the Workplace, which Hill went on to lead.
 UTA became a founding donor of Time's Up in early 2018, committing $1 million to the organization against sexual harassment in the workplace in response to the Weinstein effect and Me Too movement.
 UTA acquired Circle Talent Agency, which focuses on dance and electronic music, in April 2018.
 In November 2020 UTA signed improv artist Kitboga, a leading content creator in the scambaiting space.

-In 2019, UTA partnered with NBA agent Rich Paul to start a sports division.
-The untraditional move puts UTA in direct competition with Creative Artists Agency and William Morris Endeavor and provides instant notoriety to the company.
-Paul expanded the sports clients from 4 to 23 and in 2020 was asked to be on the company's board of directors.
-He was later named "Power Broker of the Year" by GQ Magazine.
+In 2019, UTA partnered with NBA agent Rich Paul to start a Sports division putting it in direct competition with Creative Artists Agency and William Morris Endeavor, Paul expanded UTA's sports clients from 4 to 23 and in 2020 joined the company's board of directors.
+In 2019 he was named "Power Broker of the Year" by GQ magazine.

+UTA purchased a majority stake in the sports agency Klutch Sports Group in 2019.

 In 2021, UTA continued its growth and diversification by acquiring strategic advisory firm MediaLink, launching an NFT practice, announcing a $200-million Special purpose acquisition company, IPO and opened a full-service office in Atlanta.

 In June 2022, UTA acquired UK-based literary and talent agency Curtis Brown.

+In June 2023, UTA acquired New York-based executive search and consulting firm James & Co.

+In November 2023, Susan Sarandon was dropped by the agency for her controversial remarks at a rally stating "There are a lot of people afraid of being Jewish at this time, and are getting a taste of what it feels like to be a Muslim in this country, so often subjected to violence."

+In January 2024, seven CalArts alumni withdrew from an exhibition at UTA Artist Space saying that the venue would not allow them to add pro-Palestine messages to their artist statements.
+The same year, the Fine Arts division activities were suspended.

+In 2024, UTA acquired the creative, marketing, and research agency JUV Consulting, as well as the association football agency Representatives of Outstanding Footballers (ROOF), which had approximately 150 clients in the Bundesliga, La Liga, Ligue 1, Premier League, and Serie A at the time.